 The internal rating models measure counterparty risk (expressed as a probability of default within one year).
 The risk on counterparty exposure on market transactions is measured by the guidance provided by the RBI.

-The Bank has a well-defined process for identification of weaker credit risk exposures [classified as Early Alert (EA), Watch List (WL) & Non-Performing (NPA) Accounts] and dealing with them effectively.
-There are policies which govern credit grading of EA, WL & NPAs as well as interest suspension and provisioning, in line with RBI guidelines.
-Exposures are classified as NPAs (sub-standard, doubtful or loss) in line with RBI guidelines at the earlier of assessment of inability to repay or when interest or loan instalments, overdrafts and bills are overdue, out of order or remain unpaid respectively for 90 days.
+The Bank has a well-defined process for identification of weaker credit risk exposures [classified as Early Alert (EA) as well as Non-Performing (NPA) Accounts] and dealing with them effectively.
+There are policies which govern classification and credit grading of EA & NPAs as well as interest suspension and provisioning, in line with RBI guidelines.
+Exposures are classified as NPAs (sub-standard, doubtful or loss) in line with RBI guidelines at the earlier of assessment of inability to repay or when interest or loan instalments, overdrafts and bills are overdue, out of order or remain unpaid respectively for 91 days.

-There are internal caps on investment exposures, exposure to sensitive sectors, exposure to single obligors and groups.
+There are internal caps on investment exposures, exposure to sensitive sectors, exposure to a single counterparty and groups of interconnected counterparties.
 There are also specific controls on exposures to banks and financial institutions, designed to ensure against excessive risk concentration.
-There is a specialized and centralized department at the Group Head Office for managing banks and financial institutions.
+There is a specialized and centralized department at the Group Head Office for managing financial institutions.